 Renew Your Electrical Contractor Licence

-Requirements to maintain your Licensed Electrical Contractor license:
+Requirements to maintain your Electrical Contractor license

-To maintain a valid license, you must apply for a renewal and demonstrate that you are still eligible for the license.
-You have a number of responsibilities as a license holder and are required to comply with them at all times for the duration of your license, at all times:
+You have several responsibilities as a licence holder and are required to comply with all of them, at all times, for the duration of your licence:

 • While performing electrical installations, you must comply with the Electrical Safety Code